Coburn Mineral Sands Project, Western Australia

 Several resource zones (Tajiri TC, T3 and Vumbi) remain open along or across strike providing significant opportunities to grow resources further over time.
 The mineralisation also shows strong geological and grade continuity along and across strike, which bodes well for future feasibility and development activities.

 Tajiri has the geological critical mass, robustness and market appeal to advance project feasibility, and underpins Strandline’s outstanding long-term production outlook in Tanzania.
 For more information on the Tajiri project refer to ASX Announcement 9 July 2019.

-A new discovery, September 2019 (Sakura Prospect) provides further evidence that Strandline’s 100%-owned Tajiri project is a world-class mineral sands deposit.
+A new discovery, Sakura Prospect (see ASX release dated 25 September 2019) provides further evidence that Strandline’s 100%-owned Tajiri project is a world-class mineral sands deposit.
 The Sakura discovery comprises extensive mineralisation from surface along strike from Tajiri.
 Samples visually indicate higher-grade strands within a broad halo of mineral sands anomaly spanning ~5km x 0.5 to 1km.
 Sakura discovery has potential to add significant tonnes to the already-large Tajiri Resource.% Total Heavy Mineral (THM).
 Laboratory tests are currently being evaluated.
 Tajiri is Strandline’s second major mineral sands project in Tanzania behind the ‘developmentready’ Fungoni Project, where project financing is advancing.

 Pipeline of Growth Projects, Tanzania

 To complement Fungoni, Tajiri and Coburn projects, the Company has also made some significant mineral sands discoveries at the Bagamoyo and Sudi Projects in Tanzania, adding to the portfolio value.